 Breeding Ryukin goldfish

 Ryukins spawn as readily as other goldfish and can be induced to spawn both in aquarium and pond environments.
 While they are not usually aggressive towards each other, they can sometimes be more aggressive during spawning season.
+Once spawning is complete, be sure to remove the adult fish from the tank.
+They will start to eat the eggs once they are laid.

 Choosing Ryukin goldfish